polterguy/magic/README.md

 ## The LLM

-Internally the system defaults to OpenAI's `gpt-5.6-terra`, with minimum reasoning turned on — everything is tunable, and with some effort you can swap the defaults for Ollama or HuggingFace models.
+Internally the system defaults to OpenAI's `gpt-5.6-luna`, but everything is tunable, and with some effort you can swap the defaults for Ollama or HuggingFace models.
 The Hyperlambda Generator's training dataset is *not* public and won't be.
 Worst case, you keep running everything you've already generated; you'd only lose the ability to generate new code.

 ![Natural Language API](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/natural-language-api.png)